 The Wesleyan University Athletic Hall of Fame will recognize members of the Wesleyan community for outstanding achievement on the “playing field” or for service, dedication, and commitment to the athletics, sport in general and related programs.
-One, two, three or four individuals are inducted annually (except in the first two classes).
-Recipients receive a commemorative plaque.
-Their names will also be a plaque adjacent with their photo that will hang permanently in the Freeman Athletic Center's Warren Street lobby.
+Starting in 2012, individuals are inducted bi-anually.
+Recipients receive a commemorative plaque; their name and photo are included on a plaque as part of a permanent installation in Freeman Athletic Center's Warren Street Lobby.

-A candidate, in order to qualify, must be a degree holder from Wesleyan University or a member of the Wesleyan community.
+To qualify, a candidate must be a degree holder from Wesleyan University or a member of the Wesleyan community.
 A candidate for category I (Athlete) must be out of college for at least ten years or, in case of a non-Wesleyan bachelor degree holder, the candidate must have been a member of the Wesleyan community for at least five years.

-1. Every year coaches and emeriti coaches will be asked to submit a list of potential candidates.
+1. Prior to each cycle (bi-annually), coaches and emeriti coaches will be asked to submit a list of potential candidates.
 Any member of the Wesleyan University family may also nominate candidates.
 All nominations must be submitted in writing to the Athletic Director or his or her designee.
 Biographical information (nomination form) and details (articles, clippings, records, resume, etc.) about the person being nominated must be included with the nomination form.

 2. No candidate will be advised of his/her candidacy.
 All information pertaining to candidates is strictly confidential.

 3. The candidates, prior to the selection meeting, will be screened into one of three categories.

 A. Insufficient information provided; more material needed to move forward in the selection process

 C. Possess the credentials to move ahead in the process